BU-NU-CLOUD-F19/Keylime-_Enabling_Trust_in_the_Cloud_QEMU-KVM/README.md

 ## Open Questions & Risks
 - Does the MOC provide a TPM for Keylime to utilize?
+- Which functions/code do we need to focus on editing?

 ## References and Resources
 - About the project: